Travel advice for Jordan

 In November, most of Jordan sees a decrease in tourist numbers as the busy seasons come to a close.
 Even though not as congested, lots of people still visit well-known destinations like Petra and Wadi Rum, drawn by the comfortable climate.
 Aqaba and the Red Sea lure lots of visitors who come to escape colder climates elsewhere.

 Due to reduced demand, the costs of accommodations, flights, and tours start to come down, providing travelers with better value for money.
 However, keep in mind that rates can be slightly higher in more major tourist spots such as Petra and Aqaba.
+In all this can be a great time to plan for your Jordan itinerary.

 The agreeable weather in Jordan in November enables you to make the most of all the country’s highlights without the crowds of peak times and at a more reasonable cost.
-Here are some of the best things to do in the Jordan in November to get the most out of your trip.
+Here are some of the best things to do in Jordan in November to get the most out of your trip.

 Jordan’s ancient Roman city of Jerash boasts one of the world’s largest and most interesting archaeological sites.
 November’s mild temperatures are ideal for leisurely wandering through its colonnaded streets, grand well-preserved temples, and amphitheaters.